Ali Hajizade: Career

 prominent experts contributed to the project.
 Hajizade left the project in late 2021.

-The main focus of Hajizade as a Middle East analyst are the study and analysis of tactics of hybrid wars, information wars and disinformation campaigns.
+The main focus of Hajizade as a Middle East analyst is the study and analysis of tactics of hybrid wars, information wars and disinformation campaigns.

 In 2018–2019, Hajizade was a columnist for Al Arabiya English.

-In early 2022, Hajizade founded a US based startup dealing with human-focused information security.
+In the fall of 2022, Hajizade was selected as a fellow in the Rumsfeld Foundation's Central Asia Caucasus Fellowship Program in Washington, D.C.

+In early 2022, Hajizade founded a US-based startup dealing with human-focused information security and parallelly offering employee training and educational solutions for higher education institutions.
+The company created by Hajizade is a training provider whose main task is to provide solutions through educational programs and a series of training.
+He described the Tarand mission regarding human-focused information security in an interview with Total Prestige Magazine in 2023: